gladly-team/next-firebase-auth/README.md

 `Function` (optional)

-Error handler that will be called if there's an unexpected error while verifying the user's ID token server-side.
+Error handler that will be called if there's an unexpected error while verifying the user's ID token server side.
 It will receive a [Firebase auth error](https://firebase.google.com/docs/reference/node/firebase.auth.Error).

 This library will **not** throw when it cannot verify an ID token.
 Instead, it will provide an unauthenticated user to the app.
 It will typically handle common auth-related errors such as `auth/id-token-expired` and `auth/user-disabled` without throwing.
 See [#366](https://github.com/gladly-team/next-firebase-auth/issues/366) and [#174](https://github.com/gladly-team/next-firebase-auth/issues/174) for additional background.